Jack (playing card): Representations

 In some southern Italian decks, there are androgynous knaves that are sometimes referred to as maids.
-In the Sicilian Tarot deck, the knaves are unambiguously female and are also known as maids.
+In the Sicilian Tarot deck, the knaves are unambiguously female, and are likewise known as maids.
 As this deck also includes queens, it is the only traditional set to survive into modern times with two ranks of female face cards.
-This pack may have been influenced by the obsolete Portuguese deck which also had female knaves.
+This pack may have been influenced by the obsolete Portuguese deck, which also had female knaves.
 The modern Mexican pattern also has female knaves.

 Poetry

 The figure of the jack has been used in many literary works throughout history.
-Among these is one by 17th-century English writer Samuel Rowlands.
+Among these is one by the 17th-century English writer Samuel Rowlands.
 The Four Knaves is a series of Satirical Tracts, with Introduction and Notes by E. F. Rimbault, upon the subject of playing cards.
 His "The Knave of Clubbs: Tis Merry When Knaves Meet" was first published in 1600, then again in 1609 and 1611.
 In accordance with a promise at the end of this book, Rowlands went on with his series of Knaves, and in 1612 wrote "The Knave of Harts: Haile Fellowe, Well Meet", where his "Supplication to Card-Makers" appears, thought to have been written to the English manufacturers who copied to the English decks the court figures created by the French.